vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

    state = reactive({ count: 1 })
    ```

-   It also means that when we assign or destructure a reactive object's property into local variables, or when we pass that property into a function, or destructure properties from a reactive object, we will lose the reactivity connection:
+   It also means that when we assign or destructure a reactive object's property into local variables, or when we pass that property into a function, we will lose the reactivity connection:

    ```js
    const state = reactive({ count: 0 })